Azure/bicep-types-az/generated/machinelearningcompute/microsoft.machinelearningcompute/2017-06-01-preview/types.md

 * **maxReplicas**: int: The maximum number of replicas for each service.
 * **minReplicas**: int: The minimum number of replicas for each service.
 * **refreshPeriodInSeconds**: int: Refresh period in seconds.
 * **status**: 'Disabled' | 'Enabled': If auto-scale is enabled for all services.
 Each service can turn it off individually.
-Possible values include: 'Enabled', 'Disabled'
 * **targetUtilization**: int: The target utilization.

 ## ServiceAuthConfiguration